AnsariZahoor/Best-Gadget-Finder-Project/README.md

 ## Problem Statement:
 Best Gadget Finder, a new startup to help users compare products at a single platform.
 It requires to pull data from various e-commerce websites and then compare product names across e-commerce websites.
 And then having a UI to search gadgets and see a detailed comparative UI.

+## Features
+This project will help users to compare products at a single platform.
+We fetched data from various e-commerce websites like Amazon, Flipkart and Snapdeal and then compared product names across e-commerce websites.
+And then created a UI to search gadgets.
+Hence, user can see a comparative UI.

 ## Technology stack